Graylog2/ctf-handbook/docs/introduction.md

 Copy and paste that into the appropriate challenge on your scoreboard page.

 Let's try a harder one.
+This platform is limited, so make sure you're on Light Mode (Click the "Sun Icon" next to the search page until the background of this site is WHITE).

 Your clue is "The next flag *requires selection*":
 <span style="color:white">ultra hidden flag</span>
 Use your cursor and select the blank space between this line and the text above and you should find some hidden text!